Do you know someone who won't shut up about Bitcoin? No matter what the conversation is about, somehow, they bring it back to Bitcoin!

 This name probably originated from the whizzing, whining sound that ASICs make as they mine Bitcoin.
 However, it also applies to the fast moving and ferocious way that bitcoiners swarm to defend the network from enemies.
 You can see this on Twitter when misinformation spreads in the MSM about Bitcoin's energy use, and you see this when Bitcoiners start shitcoining.

 After a decade of scams in the space, bitcoiners are no stranger to affinity fraud.
-They are also well versed with well-meaning folks who are simply ignorant to what they're promoting.
-They've seen trends come and go, as Bitcoin keeps ticking along, block by block.
+They are also well versed with honest folks who are simply ignorant to what they’re promoting.
+They’ve seen trends come and go, so, when they see shit they don’t like, they call it out.
+Some people refer to this as toxic maximalism, but being mean doesn’t mean you’re in a cult.

-There are many such contradictions in the bitcoin space, even down to the protocol, which makes bitcoin perfectly scarce, yet infinitely divisible, but that's what's cool about Bitcoin.
-Everyone brings something different to the table, and there's no one single way to be a bitcoiner.
+Everyone brings something different to the table, and there’s no one single way to be a bitcoiner.

-The fact is, nobody can control you because holding bitcoin is private.
-There may be some cultural trends in the bitcoin space you don't like or don't agree with, but you can just ignore them.
+Nobody can control you because holding bitcoin is private.
+There may be some cultural trends in the bitcoin space you don’t like or don’t agree with, but you can just ignore them.

 For example, it's pretty common for bitcoiners to advocate for a relatively minimalist lifestyle, saying you should sell useless things to buy bitcoin, and that you should forego luxuries of life in order to buy more bitcoin.
 In fact, there's a website called Bitcoin Or Shit which tells you exactly how much bitcoin you'd have right now and its dollar value if you hadn't bought popular items like Airpods.
 For example, if you had bought bitcoin instead of a Shakeweight in 2009, you'd have 13 billion dollars (no joke).